Japanese Fried Chicken

 - Use a few easy-to-find pantry ingredients to make delicious homemade fried chicken.

-- This Popcorn Chicken recipe creates small and tender pieces of chicken with a crispy and crunchy coating.
+- This recipe for Japanese Fried Chicken creates small and tender pieces of chicken with a crispy and crunchy coating.

 The results are tender and juicy chicken pieces, with an addictive and more-ish crunchy coating.